ReplayRedownload/Colchester-Tornado-T8MS-EXPERIMENTAL-with-fanuc-18i-TB-control/README.md

 Changed H0.
 (Primary spindle incremental adress) => B0 (When secondary spindle is active, but there won't be any H0.)

+Changed G-Code export description for better differentiating (Only addeed a word...)

 # Stuff to do:

 Remove M31 ( & M32, optional) when secondary spindle is active.

 Get rid of C0 (Polar stuff...
 (Hard))

-In G-Code end result export, make changes in description for better differentiating.

 Insert before CO/B0 M109/M112 (Optional before tool).